How to change the check number when printing checks

 The Print Checks Process has several steps and step 3 allows you to change the check number regardless of the check sequence or check ceiling as long as the number has not yet been used.

 Step 1: Click the Checks Icon, Select the Bank Account and mark the Bills you want to pay.
 Update the Check Date and the Beginning Check Number if necessary.
 Then, click Print Checks at the bottom of the screen.
 NOTE: You may get the following message:

 Step 2: The next screen gives you an idea of what your checks will look like.
 You may not update the check number here, but you may in a later step.
-If you see the correct Vendor/Check Amounts/Expense Accounts, you may click the Create Checks Button at the bottom of the page.
-Note: Once the Create Checks Button has been selected, the checks are recorded in Accounting and may only be removed by a 'delete' IF you have the privileges to do so or a Void.
+If you see the correct Vendor/Check Amounts/Expense Accounts, you may click the Create Checks button at the bottom of the page.
+Note: Once the Create Checks button has been selected, the checks are recorded in Accounting and may only be removed by a 'delete' (IF you have that privilege) or a Void.

 Step 5: After checking to see if the checks printed properly, answer the prompt.
 If they did print correctly you are done.
 If not, go to Step 6.

 Step 6: If the checks did not print in the order expected or there is something else wrong with the numbers, it's not too late to change the numbers.
 As soon as you answer, 'no' to the prompt, you will be taken directly back to the screen in Step 3 where you may update the check numbers.
 You do not have to actually reprint the checks, but you must generate the PDF again, for the new numbering sequence to take effect.
 Just follow the steps from Step 3 on until the numbers are correct.